Sport and physical activity

 • physically active PDHPE lessons

-Additional opportunities to participate in physical activity should be provided to ensure students are physically active daily.
-For example, classroom energisers and physically active lessons in other key learning areas.
+Additional opportunities to participate in physical activity should be provided to ensure students are physically active daily, for example, classroom energisers and physically active lessons in other key learning areas.

 Mandatory components of the 150 minutes include: